 6 Dyslexic Superpowers

-Published on 15/12/2020
+Published on 15/10/2021

 Like any learning disability, dyslexia can present challenges to school pupils throughout their education and people with dyslexia might feel like they are different to other people.
-Yes, it is true that the dyslexic brain works differently but in fact this makes having dyslexia a positive attribute.
-Having dyslexia is like having superpowers.
-Here are 6 superpowers of people with dyslexia:
+Yes, it is true that the dyslexic brain works differently but in fact, this makes having dyslexia a positive attribute.

 · Creativity – the majority of people with dyslexia are very artistic and have above average imaginative skills.

-- Spatial Awareness – many people with dyslexia have the ability to manipulate 3D shapes in their minds.
+· Spatial awareness – many people with dyslexia have the ability to manipulate 3D shapes in their minds.

 · Seeing the bigger picture – people with dyslexia often see a situation holistically, enabling them to focus on the important elements without getting lost in the detail.

-- Problem Solving – people with dyslexia are fast problem solvers, through their ability of thinking laterally and outside of the box; providing unique methods for problem-solving and offering lots of insight.
+· Problem solving – people with dyslexia are fast problem solvers, through their ability of thinking laterally and outside of the box; providing unique methods for problem-solving and offering lots of insight.

-- Recognising complex patterns in images – the dyslexic brain is generally larger than the typical brain, making it highly skilled in recognising complex patterns in images and remembering pictures.
+· Recognising complex patterns in images – the dyslexic brain is generally larger than the typical brain, making it highly skilled in recognising complex patterns in images and remembering pictures.
 The dyslexic memory is brilliant at mechanical and technical construction and design.

 All these superpowers lead to natural curiosity to discover and understand new things – skills that are helpful throughout life and in almost every career.